nyanlynntherazi/awesome-myanmar-covid19-resources/README.md

 # awesome-myanmar-covid19-resources
-A curated list for Myanmar against COVID-19
+A curated list for Myanmar against COVID-19.
-To add links, resources, translation, edit/update, or suggestions. fork the repo, then create pull request, update the data and put your name in the contributor list, or Create an issue in github, or
+To add links, resources, translation, edit/update, or suggestions. fork the repo, then create pull request, update the data or Create an issue in github, or
 Email to nyanlynn.razi@gmail.com